0xAX/linux-insides/Booting/linux-bootstrap-5.md

 #endif
 ```

-After kernel is decompressed, the last two functions are `parse_elf` and `handle_relocations`.
-The main point of these functions is to move the uncompressed kernel image to the correct memory place.
-The fact is that the decompression will decompress [in-place](https://en.wikipedia.org/wiki/In-place_algorithm), and we still need to move kernel to the correct address.
-As we already know, the kernel image is an [ELF](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) executable, so the main goal of the `parse_elf` function is to move loadable segments to the correct address.
-We can see loadable segments in the output of the `readelf` program:
+After the kernel is decompressed, two more functions are called: `parse_elf` and `handle_relocations`.
+The main point of these functions is to move the decompressed kernel image to its correct place in memory.
+This is because the decompression is done [in-place](https://en.wikipedia.org/wiki/In-place_algorithm), and we still need to move the kernel to the correct address.
+As we already know, the kernel image is an [ELF](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) executable.
+The main goal of the `parse_elf` function is to move loadable segments to the correct address.
+We can see the kernel's loadable segments in the output of the `readelf` program:

 ```
 readelf -l vmlinux